arcus/education_modules/docs.md

 resource1_name: Docker 101 Tutorial
 ```

+This is the title of the external resource you'll be linking to.
+Don't make it a hyperlink (we want to wait to link to the resource until the right point in the module).

 ### `resource1_description`

 ```
 resource1_description: In this self-paced, hands-on tutorial, you will learn how to build images, run containers, use volumes to persist data and mount in source code, and define your application using Docker Compose.
 You’ll even learn about a few advanced topics, such as networking and image building best practices.
 ```

+A brief description of the external resource.
+This will print underneath the name of the resource and just above the criteria checklist.

 ### `resource1_wellvetted`